sunrick/eld/README.md

 ## Usage

 By default FireAuth is designed to be simple as possible and can be used with any Ruby application.
-FireAuth takes a Firebase access token from your frontend of choice and decodes it.
+FireAuth takes a Firebase access token and decodes it.
 Once you've decoded the token, the rest is up to you!

 See [Firebase Authentication](https://firebase.google.com/docs/auth) for example client implementations.

+### Basic Usage
 ```rb
 FireAuth.configure do |c|
   c.firebase_id = "FIREBASE_PROJECT_ID"